claresudbery/clare-wiki-ably/pages/coding/data/excel.md

     - You can use `VLOOKUP`, `XLOOKUP` or `INDEX`.
     - More info [here](https://www.ablebits.com/office-addins-blog/2018/10/31/excel-merge-tables-matching-columns/).

-## Format currency / accounting data with negative amounts in read with minus signs
+## Format currency / accounting data with negative amounts in red with minus signs

 - To format negative amounts:
 - Select the cell or column